Shelley Winters Ditches Glamour, Elizabeth Taylor Can’t Have Babies, & Frank Sinatra’s Got Two Words For You. It's A Place in the Sun (1951).

 A Complication to A Place in the Sun

-But there’s one thing complicating George’s ascent into Angela’s world and the realization of his dreams: Alice.
-And George soon realizes that getting Alice out of his life won’t be as easy as just breaking up with her, for Alice informs George that she’s pregnant.
+There’s one thing complicating George’s ascent into Angela’s world and the realization of his dreams: Alice.
+And George soon realizes that getting Alice out of his life won’t be as easy as just breaking up with her…

-First George encourages Alice to seek an abortion.
+George first encourages Alice to seek an abortion.
 She tries, but the doctor Alice visits refuses her request.
-Alice will have the baby.
+Alice decides she will have the baby.
 And she demands that George marry her.

 The End of Alice